 Who are the target users for your app?
 Do some digging to identify and understand the market.
 People use apps for productivity, connection, entertainment, and more.
 What will your app do for them?
 How will it do it better than anyone else?
 Develop your unique selling proposition (USP) to get a grasp of how your app stands out.

 Who’s on your team?
 Building your new app may require hiring talented coders, user experience/user interface (UX/UI) staff, copywriters, app designers, or marketing professionals.
-Those may be contract laborers working piecemeal or full-timers depending on your budget.
+Those may be contract laborers working piecemeal or full-timers, depending on your budget.
 You may also consider working with partners who co-own the app business.

 How will you build buzz and demand for your app?
 From a company website and vibrant social media presences to media attention and app conferences, the more visible your app and company, the more you may be able to drive app adoption and revenue growth.

 What is your minimum viable product (MVP)?
 Don’t keep your app under wraps until it’s perfect.
 Determine the minimum features you need for production, and get your app into the world.
-From there you can listen to user feedback, fix problems, and improve feature sets — but your app has to be out there before you can fix it, improve it, and grow your customer and revenue base.
+From there, you can listen to user feedback, fix problems, and improve feature sets — but your app has to be out there before you can fix it, improve it, and grow your customer and revenue base.

-2. Choose a Business Structure
+2. Choose a business structure

 When starting your mobile app business, the right business structure can be a key part of your success.
 While a sole proprietorship can be the easiest way to start, its liability and taxation pitfalls can be a poor match for an app company.
+Instead, consider starting an LLC or limited liability company for your app company, along with an operating agreement.

 If you want to go into business with one or more partners, establishing an LLC helps you structure your app company with multiple owners, with shares divided in a way they all agree to.
-The app LLC can also shield your personal assets from liability in the event of legal action, a benefit over sole proprietorships.
-Structuring your app business as an LLC instead of a sole proprietorship may lower your taxes and taxable income, too.
+The LLC can also shield your personal assets from liability in the event of legal action, a benefit over sole proprietorships.
+Structuring your app business as an LLC instead of a sole proprietorship may help lower your taxes and taxable income, too.

-- Development process and development team
+• Development process and team

-- Pre-release quality assurance testing
+• Pre-release quality assurance testing

-- Office space and utilities
+• Office space and utilities

-- Technical equipment like computers, smartphones, etc.
+• Technical equipment like computers, smartphones, etc.

-- Administrative fees, insurance, business registration, and licensing fees
+• Administrative fees, insurance, business registration, and licensing fees

-- Google Play and Apple App Store fees, including percentages taken of app sales
+• Google Play and Apple App Store fees, including percentages taken of app sales

-- Website hosting and storage
+• Website hosting and storage

-You can build a quality app for under $100,000, and potentially below $50,000.
-But if your company will build enterprise-level apps, expect costs to top $140,000.
-In fact, $267,000–$360,000 is a common range for complex apps with multiple features.
+You can build a quality indie app for under $100,000, and potentially below $50,000.
+But if your company will build enterprise-level apps, expect costs to exceed $100,000 and possibly even $250,000.

 How can you fund your app business’s startup costs?